 Construction workers in California continue complaining about wage theft.
 This is especially true for female construction workers who earn significantly less than men.
 Unfortunately, one in six construction workers in the state is having their wages stolen.
 Whether it involves cheating on payroll overtime or taxes, wage fraud is wrong and employers should not get away with this crime.
-Contact a Sherman Oaks wage & hour lawyer to fight for your rights.
+Contact a California wage & hour lawyer to fight for your rights.

 The construction industry wage fraud has increased significantly since the 1970s.
-With over 400% increase in wage scams, one wonders what the future may hold.
+With an over 400% increase in wage scams, one wonders what the future may hold.
 Construction labor shortage also continues.
 It is just a difficult job many are not willing to take due to the wage epidemic.

 California needs more workers to rebuild after massive fires have devastated the region.
 Thanks to the recent state housing reform, California developers can now build homes faster and cheaper, which means more skilled workers will be hired.
 As more trained workers are hired, there will be less risk of cheap workmanship.
 Also, taxpayers will not have to support as many unemployed workers and there may be more funds available to protect employees from the wage theft epidemic.

 This is another common problem the construction industry is facing right now.
 Women construction workers are currently earning 17% less than men in similar positions.
 Although the gap between women and men in construction is one of the smallest among other industries, there is still a significant gender gap.
 In order for this to change, women need to be hired at the same level of jobs as men.
 The industry needs skilled workers, notwithstanding their gender or background.